·By Andrew Blom·Maintenance

 Your condenser unit sits outside year-round, baking in the sun, getting buried in leaves, and dealing with whatever Suffolk County weather throws at it.
 That's where the technician spends the most time during a tune-up.

 Next, the technician will check refrigerant levels.
-If your ac system is low on refrigerant, it won't cool properly.
+Low refrigerant means weak cooling, every time.
 This is especially important for older systems still running R-22.
 If your tech finds a leak, they should tell you and discuss options, not just top it off.
-The cost of an ac tune-up doesn't usually include refrigerant -- that's additional work billed separately.
+Refrigerant is not part of the $149.
+That's separate work and we'll price it before we do it.

 They'll also inspect the electrical components and connections, check the capacitor with a meter, measure amp draw on the motors, and make sure the contactor isn't pitted or burned.
-A failing capacitor is one of the most common AC repairs we see in the summer, and catching it during an inspection can help prevent breakdowns when seasonal demand is at its peak.
+A weak capacitor is the single most common July repair we run, and catching it in April costs a lot less than catching it on the hottest day of the year.

 The indoor unit: the part most people forget about

 Your evaporator coil, blower motor, air handler, and condensate line all live inside, usually in a closet, basement, or attic.
-Skipping them is how some hvac companies cut corners on their tune-up services.
+Skipping the indoor half is the easiest way for a company to make an hour look like a tune-up.

-The evaporator coil is where the actual cooling happens in your heating and cooling system.
+The evaporator coil is where the cooling actually happens.
 Air passes over the cold coil, heat gets absorbed, and cooler air gets pushed through your ductwork.
-When that coil gets dirty, your air conditioner loses cooling capacity and condensation doesn't drain properly, which can lead to water damage or mold.
-The technician should inspect and service it, including clean coils if accessible.
+When it gets dirty you lose capacity and the condensation stops draining right, which is how you end up with water damage or mold.
+The tech should look at it and clean it if it can be reached.

 The condensate line is another big one.
 This PVC pipe carries moisture away from the evaporator coil and clogs more often than you'd think, especially in humid Long Island summers.
-A clogged drain can shut your hvac system down entirely or cause water to back up into your ceiling.
+A clogged drain will shut the system down on a safety switch, or worse, back water up into your ceiling.
 We wrote a full guide on clearing your condensate drain line if you want to handle this yourself between visits.

 The technician will also check your blower motor, apply lubrication where needed, and verify that airflow is working properly through the ductwork.

-An ac tune-up should include a look at your thermostat.
-The technician will verify that it's reading the temperature accurately, that the heating and cooling system responds correctly to calls for cooling, and that the wiring is solid.
+The tech should check that the thermostat reads temperature accurately, that the system answers a call for cooling the way it should, and that the wiring behind it is solid.
 If you're still running a basic programmable thermostat from 2010, an upgrade to something like an Ecobee or Honeywell Home could save you 10-15% on your energy bills.

 They'll also check the system's startup and shutdown sequence, making sure the compressor and fan engage in the right order and everything cycles off cleanly.
-This inspection helps identify small issues with your electrical systems before they cause a breakdown mid-summer.
+That sequence is where a lot of small electrical problems show themselves first.

 The air filter: simple but critical

-If you're comparing quotes, make sure you're comparing the same scope.
-A $79 tuneup that only covers a visual inspection and changing the filter is not the same as a $150 tune-up that includes coil cleanings, checking refrigerant levels, amp draw testing, and a full inspection of the electrical components.
+When you're comparing quotes, compare the scope.
+A $79 visit that is a look-around and a filter swap is not the same job as coil cleaning, refrigerant check, amp draw testing, and a real electrical inspection.

 Most manufacturers also require proof of annual maintenance to honor warranty claims.
 Skip the tune-up and you might be on the hook for a repair that would have been covered.